Amplifying African

 Competition 2026

-Join us in celebrating African poetry.
-Submit your original work and be part of a movement honoring Pius Oleghe's legacy while shaping Africa's literary future.
+Join us in celebrating Nigerian poetry.
+Submit your original work and be part of a movement honoring Pius Oleghe's legacy while shaping Nigeria's literary future.

 Location